Manifold Gaussian Variational Bayes on the Precision Matrix: Implementation aspects

 \subsection{LB smoothing and stopping criterion}

-The stochastic nature of the gradient estimator introduces some noise in the estimated LB $\hat{\LB}$ that can violate its expected non-decreasing behavior across the iterations.
-By setting window of size $w$ we rather consider the moving average on the LB, $\bar{\LB}_t = 1/w \sum_{i=1}^t \hat{\LB}_{t-i+1}$, whose variance is reduced and behavior stabilized.
-By keeping track of $\max \bar{\LB}$ we terminate the the learning after $\max \bar{\LB}$ did not improved for $P$ iterations (patience parameter) or after a maximum number of iteration ($t_{\text{max}}$) is reached (stopping criterion $f_{\text{exit}}$ function in Algorithm \ref{alg:EMGVB_hfunc}).
+The stochastic nature of the lower bound estimator \eqref{eq:MC_LB} introduces some noise that can violate the expected non-decreasing behavior of the lower bound across the iterations.
+By setting a window of size $w$ we compute the moving average $\bar{\LB}_t = 1/w \sum_{i=1}^w \hat{\LB}_{t-i+1}\br{\bz}$, whose variance is reduced, and behavior stabilized.